 As you look for the mattress that’s just right for a bedroom or guest room, you want to consider every option.
-This leads many people to wonder, is a full or double bed bigger?
-Are they the same?
-What size is a double bed?
+This leads many people to wonder—What is the difference between a double bed vs full?

 This is actually a trick question.
-Both a full size memory foam mattress and a double mattress have the same bed dimensions—54” wide by 75” long.
+There’s no real difference when comparing a double vs full bed.
+Both a full-size mattress and a double mattress have the same bed dimensions—54” wide by 75” long.

 Full vs Double Mattress: What’s the Difference?

-You might be pondering the question, why are there two different names for mattresses that are 54” by 75”?
+You might be pondering the question, why are there two different names for mattresses that are the same size?

 After all, there’s no other difference when it comes to a full vs double bed.